Science Project: How Does Salt Affect Seed Germination?

 The results were that the germination was 100% with the controls, tap and distilled water.
 On the groups exposed to salt water, the germination decreased as the salt concentration increased, and no germination occurred at amounts of 1.5 tsp. of salt or higher.
 This supported the hypothesis, which was, "The more salt in the water, the fewer seeds will germinate."

 This information could help gardeners and farmers to know when saline reaches dangerous levels for radish seeds.

-Variation using Plants: You can do a variation on this project by watering plants with water with different concentrations of salt to see how salt water affects the growth of plants.
-As the coordinator of an elementary science fair, I've seen students do lots of plant watering experiments using different kinds of water, but I've never seen a salt experiment.
+Plants not seeds: You can do a variation on this project by watering plants with water with different concentrations of salt to see how salt water affects the growth of plants.
+As the coordinator of an elementary science fair, I've seen students do lots of plant watering experiments using different kinds of water, or liquids other than water. but I've never seen a salt experiment.

 Different types of seeds: Radish seeds sprout quickly, but many other types of crop seeds could work as well.